-Foster Care Fortnight™ is The Fostering Network's annual campaign to raise the profile of fostering.
+Foster Care Fortnight™ is The Fostering Network's annual campaign to raise the profile of fostering and to show how foster care transforms lives.
 It is also the UK's biggest foster carer recruitment campaign.

 Foster Care Fortnight 2017 will take place from Monday 8 to Sunday 21 May.
-These pages will be updated with information about Foster Care Fortnight 2017 in Sprint 2017.
+These pages will be updated with information about Foster Care Fortnight 2017 in Spring 2017.

 What is Foster Care Fortnight?